seleniumbase/SeleniumBase/README.md

         return []
 ```

-And now you know how to pull data from the DB.
+Now you know how to pull data from your MySQL DB.

 You may also be wondering when you would use the Delayed Data Manager.
 Here's one example: If you scheduled an email to go out 12 hours from now and you wanted to check that the email gets received (but you don't want the Selenium test of a Jenkins job to sit idle for 12 hours) you can store the email credentials as a unique time-stamp for the email subject in the DB (along with a time for when it's safe for the email to be searched for) and then a later-running test can do the checking after the right amount of time has passed.